-This post lists 6 locations in Brooklyn street art, accessible to visitors, including murals and graffiti created by both local and international artists.
+This post lists 6 best places in Brooklyn street art, accessible to visitors, including murals and graffiti created by both international and local artists.

 Brooklyn is known worldwide for its street art.